-2016 Sampling Effort and Purpose
+2022 Sampling Effort and Purpose

 RAFTMP sampling is conducted to examine trends in fish tissue contamination and to identify potential human health concerns associated with fish consumption.
-In 2016, the NDEQ collected a total of 91 samples from 44 different sites within the Elkhorn and Missouri Tributaries River basins (Figure 1).
-At the 28 screening and 16 advisory sites sampled, tissue samples from one to four species were collected depending on what could be obtained (See Table 1).
-In all, fish were collected from 8 different streams and 34 lakes/reservoirs.
+In 2022, the NDEE collected a total of 46 samples from 32 locations.
+Eleven sites were in the Elkhorn River basin (Figure 1) and 21 in the Missouri Tributaries basin.
+At the 13 advisory and 19 screening sites sampled, tissue samples from one to two species were collected depending on what could be obtained (See Table 1).
+In all, fish were collected from three different streams/rivers and 29 lakes/reservoirs.